Intersectionality: definitions, videos, and links

 - Why Intersectionality Can’t Wait, a 2015 interview with Crenshaw, starts with her observation that “Intersectionality was a lived reality before it became a term.”
 It’s part of a series on intersectionality in the Washington Post that also has perspectives from Latoya Peterson, Brittney Cooper, and others.

 - Patricia Hill Collins’ Black Feminist Thought, published in 1990, developed similar ideas, and is sometimes also credited as coining the term.
-Her 2015 talk on Sharpening Intersectionality’s Critical Edge is more theoretical than some of the other links, but still very approachable.
+Her 2016 book Intersectionality, co-written with Sandra Bilge, is a solid introduction.
+Collins’ 2015 talk on Sharpening Intersectionality’s Critical Edge is more theoretical than some of the other links, but still very approachable.
 [Once again, you may need to visit the Youtube site to see the captions.]

 - And speaking of bell hooks, her public dialog with Laverne Cox at New School (from 2014), is as insightful as it is entertaining.